DALTON -- Opera is getting the rock ‘n' roll treatment at Craneville Elementary School.

 "They're teaching the genres," Buxton said.

-For example, the country-singing quartet of Victoria Gamberoni, Abigail Steinman, Tess Walat and Allison Washburn, sang a twangy verse that goes like,
+For example, the country-singing quartet of Victoria Gamberoni, Abigail Steinman, Tess Walat and Allison Washburn, sang a twangy verse that goes like, "Country wasn't always country.
+Hillbilly was it's first name.
+Nashville changed it to Grand Ole Opry, and country's what it became."

 The students also assembled their own costumes and accessories, from disco-era afro wigs and sequins to long black wigs and leather jackets to get into heavy-metal mode.
 Classroom parents also helped students create colorful music-themed backdrops.